asimon445/YaleNeuroConnect_ProcessingPipeline/README.md

         b.
 In the terminal, navigate to where the setup files are located.
         c.
 Run this step by typing into the terminal: bis_fmrisetup.tcl sub-XXXX_matrix_shen268.xmlg matrix

-9. batch_uniformsmoothing.csh -- uniform smoothing using a 4mm FWHM Gaussian kernel (right?)
+9. batch_uniformsmoothing.csh -- uniform smoothing using a 6mm FWHM Gaussian kernel
     Steps:
         a.
 Make sure there is a .txt file called 'SubjList.txt' in the scripts folder that contains a list of the subject IDs that you are processing currently
         b.
-Run it by typing "tcsh -c ./batch_uniformsmoothing.csh.csh" in your terminal.
+Run it by typing "tcsh -c ./batch_uniformsmoothing.csh" in your terminal.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------